Zensey/go-archetype-project/README.md

 * `make docker-db-reset`

+To inspect the database (psql) run

+* `make docker-db-shell`

-Request samples can be seen in `update-balance.http` and could be run from GoLand / Idea IDE.
+Request samples can be seen in `update-balance.http` and can be run from GoLand / Idea IDE.